GNOME/gspell/docs/gspell.next.md

 To have a smaller package size for certain apps (if gspell is bundled), or for Linux distros to have a smaller set of packages installed by default, etc.

+BUT, of course this would have a drawback, because there can be different sets of bugs depending on which build option is used.

 Interfaces
 ----------